-UNIT TITLE # Part Assessment(s) 1.
-Contextualising Modern Issues in Development 1 Development in Context: Poverty, Inequality & Geography Formative Assessment 1000-1500 words (not assessed for 2 History & Evolution of International Development final grade) Summative 3 International, Regional & Domestic Development: Work and Funding Assessment 3000- 4000 word essay (33.3% of final grade) 2.
-Approaches to 1 Addressing the Sustainable Development Goals - with reference to Gender and Education Summative Assessment International and Sustainable 2 From Niche to Mainstream: Health, Humanity and Environment 3000-4000 word essay Development 3 The Good, the Bad, and the Difficult - Development in Practice (33.3% of final grade) 3.
-Governance, Integrity, the 1 Governance and Integrity: The Impact of Financial Crime on Stability and Development Student presentation (not assessed, but as a Problem of Economic Crime and its Cultures 2 Illicit Wealth, Capital Flight and Organised Crime required element for the assessed mark of the summative assessment) Summative Assessment 3000-4000 word essay (33.3% of final grade)
+UNIT TITLE # Module Assessment(s) 1.
+The context and problems 1 Development in Context: Poverty, Inequality & Geography Formative Assessment: 1000-1500-word of 'under' development 2 History & Evolution of International Development essay (not assessed for final grade) 3 International, Regional & Domestic Development: Work and Funding Summative Assessment: 3000-4000-word essay 2.
+Approaches to 4 Addressing the Sustainable Development Goals - with reference to Gender and Education Commence international and sustainable development 5 From Niche to Mainstream: Health, Humanity and Environment Summative Assessment: 3000-4000-word essay 6 The Good, the Bad, and the Difficult - Development in Practice 3.
+Governance and integrity: 7 Governance and Integrity: The Impact of Financial Crime on Stability and Development Summative Financial challenges and development 8 Illicit Wealth, Capital Flight and Organised Crime Assessment: 3000-4000-word essay

-\ Units 1 and 3 will also involve Student Presentations which will not count towards the final assessment, but be part of the skills programme of the Course for which feedback will be given.
+^{} Units 1 and 3 will also involve Student Presentations which will not count towards the final assessment, but will be part of the skills programme of the Course for which feedback will be given.